 Three days later, unfathomable joy and disbelief abounded.

 He was not at the tomb, he had risen!
 (Matthew 28:6)

 While we’re not told about the emotions of the apostles or Jesus’ followers, I believe it had to be a mixture of confusion and disbelief and grief and joy and amazement.

 I can’t even process how they would have felt.
 There are no words.

-So the Easter story is a reminder:
+So the spiritual meaning of the Easter story is a reminder:

 A reminder of how grief can pull people together and can even lead to joy sometimes.